rthomsen/kcmsystemd/README.md

 Kcmsystemd
 ==========

 Systemd control module for KDE.
-Provides a graphical frontend for modifying the systemd configuration files: system.conf, journald.conf and login.conf.
+Provides a graphical frontend for the systemd daemon, which allow for viewing and controlling systemd units, as well as modifying configuration files.
-Integrates in the System Settings dialogue.
+Integrates in the System Settings dialogue in KDE.

-The module looks for the files in /etc/systemd and /usr/etc/systemd.

 Installation
 ------------